tmyqlfpir/NotBlood/package/common/README.txt

 * Hitscan projectiles
     - Makes enemies that use hitscan bullets spawn physical sprite based bullets with travel time
     - Projectile speed is adjusted depending on difficulty and if bullet is underwater
+    - This enhancement does not support custom modern map enemies
 * Randomizer mode
     - Set the enemy/pickups randomizer mode
 * Randomizer seed